The Committee on Climate Change (CCC) have published their annual progress report. This latest report is significant for a number of reasons.

 Like Wales, Scotland has introduced a mechanism to try and deliver a just transition through their current and future policies.
 In Scotland this is achieved through the ‘Just Transition Commission’ which works to help Scottish Government “plan, invest and implement a transition to environmentally and socially sustainable jobs, sectors and economies, building on Scotland’s economic and workforce strengths and potential”.
 The Commission seeks to “provide practical, realistic, affordable recommendations” to achieve these goals.
 This ‘just transition’ approach has been championed by the CCC who highlight this as a key priority of any recovery.

 Climate policy in Northern Ireland has trailed efforts in the other nations of the UK.
 For example, it does not have its own emission reduction targets.
-The creation of statutory emission reduction targets in NI would be a welcome step towards meeting their share of the net zero challenge.
-This is a view shared by the CCC who state: “The UK cannot achieve its future climate goals without strong statutory frameworks for emissions reduction from… Stormont - and strong policies… to match”.
+The creation of statutory emission reduction targets in Northern Ireland would be a welcome step towards meeting their share of the net zero challenge.
+This is a view shared by the CCC who state: “The UK cannot achieve its future climate goals without strong statutory frameworks for emissions reduction from… Stormont – and strong policies… to match”.

 Much like Wales, Northern Ireland (NI) has distinct challenges to address on the path to net zero, with a large proportion of emissions being from agriculture and a challenging housing stock; the majority of which is off-grid and heavily reliant on oil heating.

 The NI Executive has reconvened after an almost three-year hiatus.
 In the intervening period important opportunities have been missed and this is part of the reason NI is lagging behind other UK nations on climate policy.
 Since returning, the Executive has made it clear that it wants to make up for lost time and is in the process of formulating a wide-ranging energy strategy that looks promising in its scope and ambition.
-The Energy Saving Trust responded to this consultation in March.
+Energy Saving Trust responded to this consultation in March.

 This was welcomed by the CCC who look set to publish specific guidance for NI in the coming year.

 For NI it will be essential to act immediately to achieve the societal changes required to meet net zero.
-Whilst the energy strategy, and the newly announced sub-inquiries are welcome, the policies which flow from this process must be suitably ambitious.
+While the energy strategy, and the newly announced sub-inquiries are welcome, the policies which flow from this process must be suitably ambitious.
 Concerns remain about the existing policy direction in NI.
 In particular, the continued expansion of the gas grid, which may prove surplus to requirement if the electrification of heat continues and will lock NI into a high emission pathway in the short to medium term.
 Given that 68% of homes are off grid and use oil for heating an approach to heat decarbonisation which has electric heat pumps at its core should be a priority.